 About the 57th Carnegie International exhibition

-The 57th Carnegie International exhibition, organized by Ingrid Schaffner, will open on October 13, 2018.
+The 57th Carnegie International exhibition, organized by Ingrid Schaffner, opened on October 13, 2018.
 The exhibition will be on view until March 25, 2019.
 Invited by former museum director Lynn Zelevansky, Schaffner is a curatorial innovator—and Pittsburgh native—known for her intensely researched and widely accessible exhibitions.
 She is approaching the next International as an encompassing research project, one that looks to artists who inspire an outward look as well as to past Carnegie Internationals.